FREQUENTLY ASKED SKYDIVING QUESTIONS

 You’ll receive plenty of instruction concerning proper landing techinique and it is really one of the easier things to learn when you begin skydiving.
 Many first jump students land in a standing position on their first jump and while others find themselves landing in a sitting position but their landings are generally soft ones accompanied by a lot of laughter and the excitement of having completed their 1st student skydive.

-Your “rig” contains two parachutes, a main parachute and a reserve parachute.
-Although the main parachute is highly dependable and is carefully “packed”, all skydivers are reassured by the presence of their reserve parachute.
+Your student skydiving “rig” contains two parachutes, a main parachute and a reserve parachute.
+Although the main parachute is highly dependable and is carefully packed, all skydivers are reassured by the presence of their reserve parachute.
 Your reserve parachute, which is packed by an FAA certified rigger, is designed to provide the highest level of reliability possible.

 During your ground training you are taught to recognize and react to every kind of parachute malfunction and learn every procedure for deploying your reserve parachute.